QUICK

 often attained when it comes to "official"

 recordkeeping.
-From Nissan USA's sales charts
+From Nissan USA's sales dates

-we present the following:
+charts we present the following:

 Good